robdevops/finbot/README.md

 ### Price alerts
 ![price alert in Slack](img/price.png?raw=true "Price alert in Slack")

-`prices.py` sends intraday price alerts if the movement is over a percentage threshold.
+`prices.py` sends intraday price alerts for Sharesight holdings if the movement is over a percentage threshold.
 This data is sourced from Finviz (US) and Yahoo!
-Finance, based on the holdings in your Sharesight portfolio(s).
+Finance.
 The default threshold is 10% but you can change it by setting `price_updates_percent` in the .env file.
+Decimal fractions are accepted.
 Example:
 ```
 price_updates_percent = 9.4
 ```